sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Changed in comparison to [[RFC8693]]: MUST NOT be included when the `requested_subject` claim is present.

 subject_token_type
 > Indicates the type of the security token in the `subject_token` parameter.
-This is REQUIRED when the `subject_token` parameter is present in the request but MUST NOT be included otherwise.
+Changed in comparison to [[RFC8693]]: REQUIRED when the `subject_token` parameter is present in the request but MUST NOT be included otherwise.

 actor_token
 > REQUIRED.
 A security token that represents the identity of the acting party (i.e. the End-User as per this profile).
 Typically, this is the Access Token that was earlier issued to the Client for the End-User.
 Changed in comparison to [[RFC8693]] as this claim holds the identity of the End-User, which is required for the token exchange.